303brendan/webhookToSnmp/snmpv1/lambda/README.md

 If you modify the contents of the webhook payload you will have to ensure that the correct values are being parsed / stored in the `snmpTrap.py`.

 ## Overview
 You will find one file `snmpTrap.py` which requires the pysnmp library and AWS API Gateway.
-API Gateway will receive the Webhook (JSON via HTTP POST) and send the http.body to the related Lambda Function (snmpTrap.py).
+API Gateway will receive the Webhook (JSON via HTTP POST) and send the `body` to the related Lambda Function (snmpTrap.py) which will parse the fields from the API Gateway `event` payload.

 ## Prerequisites